sophos/sophos-central-api-connector/README.md

 python sophos_central_main.py --auth <auth_option> --get local-sites --output <output_option>
 ```
    ___

+## Output Options
+There are four output options available for the inventory, simply add one of the following after `--output`:
+- **stdout:** Print the information to the console.
+- **json:** Save the output of the request to a json file
+- **splunk:** This will send the data to Splunk with no changes made.
+This will apply the settings made in the transform files.
+- **splunk_trans:** Using this output will apply the information set in the splunk_config.ini for the host, source and sourcetype.
+This will overrun the settings in the transform files in Splunk but not the Index that the data should be sent to.

+___

+## Troubleshooting
+All logging is done via the python `logging` library.
+Valid logging levels are:

+- INFO
+- DEBUG
+- CRITICAL
+- WARNING
+- ERROR

+For basic feedback set the logging level to `INFO`
+___

 ## Structure
 Below is the structure after installing through pip:
 ```